immersive-web/administrivia/meetings/wg/2021-08-17-Immersive_Web_Working_Group_Teleconference-agenda.md

 * [webxr#1211 Predicted Display/Vsync Timestamp](https://github.com/immersive-web/webxr/issues/1211) [requested by Manishearth](https://github.com/immersive-web/webxr/issues/1211#issuecomment-887744821)
 > To discuss this at the next meeting
->
->@Squareys would you be willing to drive the discussion for this? @AdaRoseCannon can send you an invite for the meeting.
-Otherwise I guess Rik or Brandon can drive this.

 ### Immersive Web Working Group Teleconference - 2021-08-17